 “May Torm bless you both.”

 Adam carefully folded the letter.
-First, Flink.
+First, they lost Flink.
 Helix was nowhere to be found.
 And now Kathra.
 The company was broken, but it was on him and Lynn to make sure a new group of companions rose from these ashes.
 One that could eradicate this curse and bring order back to the world.

 “What shall we call you?” he asked.